-I for one do not feel as though my children’s use of such technology will have a positive impact on their ability to perform in a complex, high-tech economy.
-I simply allow the use of those devices as mere tools to promote learning, growth, and provide an ability to communicate with friends over multiple devices and platforms.
-From my experience in systems development, I would say there has been a shift from having the ability to understand the inner-workings of such complex systems, to developing a Drop-Dead-Simple user interface that allows anybody to interact with it to some degree.
+I for one do not feel as though my children’s use of such technology will have a positive impact on their ability.
+Nor will it help them to perform in a complex, high-tech economy.
+I simply allow the use of those devices as mere tools to promote learning, and growth.
+It also provides them an ability to communicate with friends over multiple devices and platforms.
+From my systems development experience, I say there has been a shift from having the ability to understand the inner-workings of such complex systems.
+This has shifted to developing a Drop Dead Simple user interface that allows anybody to interact to some degree.

 For many years we have lived in this type of society.
-We are not required to become a mechanic just like we are not required to become computer scientists to use their technologies respectively.
+We are not required to become a mechanic just like we are not required to become computer scientists.
 I argue this can be liberating for most users who would normally not use this type of technology.
 Especially if it required them to understand computer science at an advanced level.
 We have always had industry professionals who specialise in their subject areas.

 However, if we go back a few years, even the most simplistic of technologies were complex to the average user.
-They demanded some basic knowledge such as the Visual Basic computer language (Examples would be the old but equally fantastic Spectrum, Amstrad, and Commodore computers).
-I should then argue that the release of such technology held us in captivity; not allowing people the freedom to use upcoming technology without first mastering its inner-workings.
-Therefore, is the statement Cal Newport makes in his footnote an actual reflection on the use and purpose of technology within family units and/or educational establishments?
+They demanded some basic knowledge such as the Visual Basic computer language.
+I should then argue the release of such technology held us in captivity; not allowing people the freedom to use upcoming technology without first mastering its inner-workings.
+Therefore, is the statement Cal Newport makes in his footnote, an actual reflection on the use and purpose of technology within family units/educational establishments?

 I personally use an iPad to encourage and stimulate learning.

-I personally use technology in my areas of teaching.
+I personally use technology in my areas of teaching (Drop Dead Simple).
 The use of an iPad can really help a student to be stimulated into the core depths of a subject matter.
 Do I use this technology because I feel my students will develop advance skills to help them succeed in a fast-paced, advanced technological environment?
 No, of course not.
 I use the technology to enhance my students’ ability to grasp the concepts I am required to teach them.

 More Research Examined

-After a little more research I also found a study from KIPP Academy in Houston, TX that demonstrates a 49 percent higher pass rate through the use of tablets in the classroom (Schramm, 2012).
+After a little more research I also found a study from KIPP Academy in Houston, TX demonstrating a 49 percent higher pass rate through the use of tablets in the classroom (Schramm, 2012).
 According to Bonnington (2012),

 A Focus on my own Children

-It was my choice to study in depth the intricacies of PHP and MySQL.
-It was my interest and my fascination with this new technology that spurred me onto to have a skill in backend development.
-I would not expect my two girls to know how to code in those two languages to be able to search an online database such as popular search engines.
+It was my choice to study the intricacies of PHP and MySQL.
+It was my interest and my fascination with this new technology spurring me onto have a skill in backend development.
+I would not expect my two girls to know how to code in those two languages to be able to search an online database; such as search engines.
 However, there have always been those who do not wish to study a certain topic in any depth.
 This has been the norm for a very long time.
-Has this meant that society has not flourished and advanced?
+Has this meant society has not flourished and advanced?
 Not at all.
 We have still excelled at many things and driven the progression of technical development to a new level.
-All this without the need for everyone to specialise in the inner-workings of every piece of technology they come into contact with.
+All this without the need for everyone to specialise in the inner-workings of every piece of technology they use.